 On the City Council, John’s priorities include public safety, economic development, innovation and reducing red tape, and working with the community and his colleagues to find a better approach to address the homelessness crisis.
 Since starting his term on August 30th, John has already demonstrated that he is not afraid to tackle tough issues or fight for CD12 residents’ right to be heard when it comes to matters that directly impact them.

 John proudly represents the communities of Northridge, Chatsworth, Porter Ranch, Granada Hills, North Hills, Sherwood Forest, Reseda, and West Hills on the Los Angeles City Council.
-He is a graduate of Granada Hills High School and California State University, Northridge.
+A product of local public schools, John is a proud Highlander and Matador, having attended Prairie Street Elementary, Robert Frost Middle School, Granada Hills High School, and California State University, Northridge.
 John resides in Porter Ranch with his wife, Sheila, and their two children.